 In an inadvertent application of this trope, a drug dealer who ordered a hit on someone was instead offed by his own muscle when the intended victim used him as a Bulletproof Human Shield (more details on that page).

-One of drug Queenpin, Griselda Blanco's, favorite method of killing her enemies: was by having her hit men perform motorcycle drive-by shootings in Miami.
-How was she killed on September 4, 2012 in Columbia?
+One of drug Queenpin, Griselda Blanco's, favorite method of killing her enemies was by having her hit men perform motorcycle drive-by shootings in Miami.
+How was she killed on September 4, 2012 in Colombia?
 By a motorcycle drive-by shooting after she left the butcher shop.

 One of Apple's patents, the controversial "rubber band" patent that was used against Samsung in a billion-dollar coup in the Mobile Patent Wars, was invalidated by U.S. courts owing at least in part to an earlier patent by one of its own employees, interface designer Bas Ording.
 Bonus points because Ording also invented the "rubber band" technology.

 In the final weeks of the 2012 US Presidential Election, it seemed as if Republican candidate Mitt Romney had enough momentum going to become the next President of the United States.
 This changed when Romney released a series of ads in Ohio claiming that General Motors and Chrysler were shipping Jeep production jobs overseas to China under current President Barack Obama as a result of the 2009 government auto bailout.
 The people of Ohio, who take their auto industry seriously, fact checked Mitt Romney's ads and found that they were in fact false.
+(The truth was that Chrysler was building a plant in China to produce cars specifically for sale in China, and that American production would not be affected by it.)
 When the Ohio newspapers and the heads of both GM and Chrysler came out denouncing the ads, it backfired on Romney and possibly cost him Ohio (and the election as a result).
 Truth be told, a lot of stuff Romney did throughout the 2012 campaign came back and bit him in the ass, including his infamous "47%" quote, where at a fundraiser he told a group of campaign donors that he didn't have an obligation to win over the percentage of people who'd vote for "the other guy", and in the first Presidential Debate, despite "winning" it, when he made a jab at the debate moderator Jim Lehrer by declaring that he was going to cut government funding to the station that Lehrer worked for, PBS.

 Protestant preacher John Knox really didn't like Mary I of England.
 He was clever enough not to object to her reign on purely religious grounds, however, since there were plenty of people who weren't convinced that was a problem.
 Instead, he decided to pen the most misogynistic pamphlet he possibly could to make the case that a woman shouldn't rule over men.
 Then Elizabeth I took the throne.
 Oops.
 The Queen never did let him back into England.